PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 -   `/usb_cam/image_raw` - name of topic to subscribe.

 -   `10` - message queue size.
 Messages are processed in order they come in.
-In the case that node receives, in short time, more messages than this value, excessive messages will be dropped.
+In the case that node receives in short time more messages than this value, excessive messages will be dropped.

 -   `imageCallback` - function to process incoming messages.